brigadecore/brigade/docs/topics/values.md

 `cloneURL` and `sshKey`.
 It is expected to make the data at the `cloneURL`'s source available locally.

+### `buildStorageSize` (OPTIONAL)

+This allows one to set the size of the build shared storage space used by the jobs.

 ### `allowPrivilegedJobs` (REQUIRED)

 Determine whether the jobs in this project are allowed to go into privileged mode.